ProvableHQ/leo/docs/rfc/011-scalar-type-accesses-and-methods.md

 1. The scalar types in Leo (integers, fields, etc.) can have static methods.
 2. The scalar types in Leo (integers, fields, etc.) can have static constants.
-3. Those values that have a scalar type can have methods directly on them.
+3. Expressions of scalar type can have instance methods called on them.

 ## Motivation